 NOTE: An email, Your Dependent Care & COVID-19, was sent to all employees currently enrolled in a Dependent Care flexible spending account.

 Sign up during the annual benefits open enrollment.

-If you have not utilized the WageWorks system previously you will be asked to create a user ID and password.
+If you have not utilized the Health Equity/WageWorks system previously you will be asked to create a user ID and password.
 Use the last four digits of your social security number as the ID code.

 While there are many advantages to Employee Spending Accounts, there are also limitations.
 The IRS has guidelines on which expenses are allowable and disallowable under an FSA.
 To see a complete list of eligible expenses under a Health Care Spending Account, refer to IRS publication 502.
 Please read the following information before you decide to participate.

 - First, estimate how much you will incur during the year on eligible health care or dependent day care expenses.

 - Then decide how much, if any, of your salary you would like to contribute to a Health Care Spending Account or Dependent Day Care Spending Account.
 You will make separate pre-tax contributions to each.
 These contributions will be deducted from your pay each pay period.

 - As you incur eligible medical expenses throughout the year, they can be reimbursed from your account by using your Health Equity/WageWorks debit card or submitting a claim form.
 Remember, the money is never taxed--going into your account or coming out.

 - KEEP YOUR RECEIPTS!
 The IRS maintains oversight of flexible spending accounts and requires a detailed bill or receipt must list the service or product received, the date of the service or sale, and the amount charged.